dsaidgovsg/ilytics/README.md

 7. Check if container is running
 ```
-Run the following command and ensure 'ilytics_backend_gpu' is visible on the 'Name' column
+Run the following command and ensure that the output is similar to the output below
 ```
 - `docker logs ilytics_backend_gpu_container`
+> `

 8. Your Backend is up and running!